 If you’re reading this post you’re probably in nursing school trying to figure out if you want to work in the Neonatal Intensive Care Unit (NICU), you’re an experienced nurse thinking about switching into the NICU, or you might even be a parent trying to navigate this new and scary world.
-This post is going to explain what each level NICU is/means plus why it matters to you.
-I’ve been a NICU nurse for 6+ years now and it took me a while to get my footing.
-Now I’m going to share everything that I know so that you can navigate the world of neonatal nursing better (and faster) than me.
+This post is going to explain what each level NICU is/means plus why it matters.
+I was a NICU nurse for 10 years and it took me a while to get my footing.
+Now I’m going to share everything that I know so that you can navigate the world of neonatal nursing better (and faster) than I was able to.

-You should also know that NICU levels vary between states.
+It’s also important to know that NICU levels vary between states.
 While one NICU in Kansas could be referred to as a level III, the same NICU in Washington could be referred to as a level IV.
 This post is GENERALLY speaking and isn’t to provide specifics on any one NICU.
 Instead, it’s aimed to give you a rough idea of the NICU setting.

 Please note: The NICU levels work opposite of the ER levels.
 For instance, a level IV NICU is the most advanced NICU setting and a level I ER is the most advanced ER setting.